Why should I use PhotoStructure?

 PhotoStructure is “self-hosted,” which means it only runs on your computer.

-PhotoStructure isn’t yet-another cloud-based photo service that will be discontinued, or shut down, or involved in a privacy scandal, or disappear, along with your photo library.
+PhotoStructure isn’t yet-another cloud-based photo service that will be discontinued, shut down, involved in a privacy scandal, or disappear, along with your photo library.

 Your photos, videos, and metadata safely stay with you, and always will.